Thinkwise/docs/docs/sf/service_tier.md

 IAM Pool User

-This is the user name for the user that is used to establish a connection from the service tier to the IAM database, when the choice is made to do this via a central account.
+This is the user name for the user that is used to establish a connection from the service tier to the IAM database when the choice is made to do this via a central account.

 IAM Pool password